All about 3-D Secure and 3-D Secure 2.0 (UPDATED)

 What is 3-D Secure?

 3-D Secure is a feature which adds an extra layer of protection to reduce the risk of fraudulent transactions in e-Commerce.
-3-D Secure supplements authorization by implementing the authentication process.
+3-D Secure supplements authorisation by implementing the authentication process.

 Several globally-known card schemes implement 3-D Secure.
-Visa offers 3-D Secure in its Verified by Visa program while Mastercard has Mastercard SecureCode.
+Visa offers 3-D Secure in its Visa Secure (formerly known as Verified by Visa) program while Mastercard has Mastercard SecureCode.